ynudtohanlxnacaytuna67/camia_UdtohanNacaytuna/README.md

 - Account verification to fully secure and differentiate your statistics from each other (work in progress).
 - Tracks overall finances.
 - Option to check your current balance in either your checking or savings account.
-- Able to process and record transactions, also updating your balance, depending on which account you attach the transaction to, as well as the nature of your transaction, if it is a income or expense.Di
+- Able to process and record transactions, also updating your balance, depending on which account you attach the transaction to, as well as the nature of your transaction, if it is a income or expense.
 - Useful tools such as a budget calculator, as well as a currency converter that converts into the 10 most used currencies in the Philippines by tourists.

 ## How to run the program